Partner

 • Member of the Law Society’s Technology & Law Committee (2021)

-• Tim was an expert witness to the Public Administration Select Committee Inquiry into government procurement and commercial skills (2012).
+• Tim was an expert witness to Parliament’s Public Administration Select Committee Inquiry into government procurement and commercial skills (2012).

 • Former member of the CBI Advisory Group on Procurement and PFI.